screeny05/xmbd/README.md

 * `cue`: Cues to a given second somewhere in the objects timeline.
 See above for a usage sample (needs a second param=time)

 ## Available Embed-Options:
-*Sidenote:* Some of these are not available on every provider so this is a list with those everyone has.
+This is a list of available options for embedding a media-object.
+See the footnotes for further details.

 Param        | Vimeo | YouTube | DailyMotion
 -------------|:-----:|:-------:|:----------: